nasa/CompDam_DGD/readme.md

      elset_name,  0.d0,  0.d0,  0.d0,  0.d0,  0.d0,  0.d0,  0.d0,
      0.d0,  0.d0,  -999,     1,  0.d0,  0.d0,  0.d0, 0.d0,
      0.d0,  0.d0,  0.d0,  0.d0
-    ** In each step, NLGEOM=YES must be used.
-This is the default setting.

 ### Running tests
 Test cases are available in the `tests` directory.
 The tests are useful for demonstrating the capabilities of the VUMAT as well as to verify that the code performs as intended.
 Try running some of the test cases to see how the code works.
 The test cases can be submitted as a typical Abaqus job using the Abaqus command line arguments.